Children's hearing: Selecting cases for hearings

 Children referred to hearings are first referred to the Scottish Children's Reporter Administration.
 Uniquely in Scotland, referrals may be made on offence grounds and/or care and protection grounds.
 The children's reporter investigates the case (usually via information provided by the social work department) and will decide whether or not compulsory measures of supervision may be required.
 If, in the reporter's opinion, such measures are required, a Hearing will be arranged.
 The Reporter may take other steps short of arranging a hearing, for example arrange for some form of restorative justice.

-In 2019/20, 28.3% of referrals received (6,263) were for children and young people subject to a Compulsory Supervision Order at the point of referral.
-In the same year, 27% of children and young people referred had a Reporter decision to arrange a Hearing.
+In 2025/2026, 8,839 children were referred to the Children's Reporter, a decrease of 9.7% compared to 2024/2025.
+25.7% of referrals received (3,898) were for children and young people subject to a Compulsory Supervision Order at the point of referral.
+26% of children and young people referred had a Reporter decision to arrange a Hearing.

-Any child generally under the age of 16, or under the age of 18 but still subject to a compulsory supervision order (CSO), who offends is referred to a hearing unless the area procurator fiscal decides that the seriousness of the case merits prosecution in either a sheriff court or the High Court of Justiciary.
+Any individual, under 16 years of age, or still subject to a compulsory supervision order (CSO), who offends is referred to a hearing unless the area procurator fiscal decides that the seriousness of the case merits prosecution in either a sheriff court or the High Court of Justiciary.